 Supply and Demand

-The housing shortage is largely a supply and demand problem.
+The shortage of housing is largely a supply and demand problem.

 There are other factors as well, but at its core you need to have more “dwelling units” than you have families who want to live there.
 A comfortable vacancy rate is 3-4%.
-I have no idea where we are on that today, but I’ve never heard of a vacancy rate in Sackville that was higher than 1%.
-This is at the root of the problem.
+As of June 2022, we have about a 1% vacancy rate across HRM, and about 0% in Lower Sackville.
+There simply are no available apartments.
+I’ve looked, multiple times.

 We are growing rapidly (according to https://halifaxpartnership.com/research-strategy/halifax-index-2021/people/ which pulls it’s data from Statistics Canada), and much of that growth is coming from outside the country.
 With about a 2% increase in our population over recent years, we’ve also needed at least a 2% increase in the number of available places for people to live.